devilzs1/Go-programming/Readme.md

 - Includes a Dockerfile and instructions for building and running the app in Docker.
 - Focuses on deployment and containerization best practices.

+## 10. **Load Balancer**: Distributed Load Balancer
+A distributed load balancer that efficiently manages traffic distribution across multiple servers.

+- Implements a simple yet effective load balancing algorithm.
+- Supports round-robin, least connections, and other balancing strategies.
+- Can scale horizontally to handle large amounts of traffic efficiently.

+---

+## 11. **AWS Lambda Worker Pool**: Go Workers with DynamoDB and SQS
+An AWS Lambda function built using Go that processes jobs using a pool of worker goroutines and stores results in DynamoDB.

+- Demonstrates the use of AWS Lambda for serverless execution.
+- Utilizes Amazon SQS to queue jobs and AWS DynamoDB to store the results.
+- Implements a worker pool pattern with goroutines to handle jobs concurrently, improving throughput.
+- Includes proper error handling and logging for debugging and monitoring purposes.

+---

 Feel free to check the individual README files for more detailed information about each project.